yuanming-hu/exposure/README.md

  - `python3 evaluate.py example pretrained models/sample_inputs/*.tif`
  - Results will be generated at `outputs/`

-# Train your own model (details coming soon)
+# Train your own model
+  - `python3 fetch_fivek.py`
-  - Download and set up the [`MIT-Adobe FiveK Dataset`](https://data.csail.mit.edu/graphics/fivek/)
+    - This script will automatically setup the [`MIT-Adobe FiveK Dataset`](https://data.csail.mit.edu/graphics/fivek/)
-    * This can be a bit troublesome.
-More detailed instructions or automatic script coming soon.
+    - Total download size: ~2.4GB
+    - Only the downsampled and data-augmented image pack will be downloaded.
+Original dataset is large as 50GB and needs Adobe Lightroom to pre-process the RAW files.
+If you want to go through this (a bit troublesome) process for data pre-processing and augmentation, please email me and I will add instructions.
+  - `python3 train.py example test`
-  - `python3 train.py example` (This will load config_example.py)
+    - This command will load `config_example.py`,
+    - and create a model folder at `models/example/test`
-  - Have a cup of tea (~100 min on a GTX 1080 Ti)
+  - Have a cup of tea and wait for the model to be trained (~100 min on a GTX 1080 Ti)
-  - Done!
+  - `python3 evaluate.py example test models/sample_inputs/*.tif` (This will load `models/example/test`)
+  - Results will be generated at `outputs/`

 # Visual Results